Forging Ahead Season: 2020-2021

 Learn more about the show in the Digital Playbill and Study Guide, or by watching the LOST HOME, WIN HOME Talkback with playwright/solo performer Shelby Marie Edwards, director Ti Ames, and producer/stage manager Aiyana Marcus.

 IN HINDSIGHT, MAYBE GHOSTS WERE A BAD IDEA: A Holiday Play in Three Spirits is a totally original and completely zany twist on A Christmas Carol!
-The 2020 holiday play has replaced MARAT/SADE and the holiday special for December programming at Live Arts.
+Learn more in the Digital Playbill and check out behind-the-scenes photos of the cast and crew.

 Interwoven monologues tell the story of five mothers in different stages of motherhood in this new work by local playwright Courtney Jett Walker.
 Sponsored by The Caplin Foundation.
-Tickets $20/household or Pay What You Can.
+Learn more in the Digital Playbill!

 LIVE ARTS ON YOUTUBE